firecracker-microvm/firecracker/tests/README.md

 ### Output

-- Output, including testrun results, goes to `stdout`.
+Output, including testrun results, goes to `stdout`.
 Errors go to `stderr`.
+Pytest by default only captures the stdout of tests if they fail.
+To also capture the output of passing tests, pass the `-s` flag, e.g.
+`tools/devtool -y test -- -s`.

 ### Dependencies